styromaniac/Rain/README.md

 # Rain
-Rain is a Python script that can be used to download a website and save it to the local disk.
-The script takes two command-line arguments: the first argument specifies the destination folder where the website should be saved, and the second argument is the URL of the website to be downloaded.
+Rain.py is a Python script that can be used to download and archive a website.
+It can be run from the command line, taking two arguments: the destination directory where the website will be saved and the source URL of the website to be downloaded.

+The script first downloads a file called sourcechecksums.txt from the source URL, which contains a list of checksums for all the files on the website.
+It then compares these checksums to the files in the destination directory and downloads any files that are missing or have been updated.

-Rain works by first downloading the HTML content of the website from the specified URL using the urllib library.
-The script then parses the HTML using an HTML parser called LinkParser that extracts all the links to other resources such as images, scripts, and stylesheets.
-The script then creates a ThreadPoolExecutor that downloads all these resources concurrently to speed up the download process.
+The script then downloads the HTML of the website and parses it for links to other files on the site, such as images, scripts, and stylesheets.
+It uses a LinkParser class to extract these links and then uses a ThreadPoolExecutor to download each file in parallel.

-The script also checks if a file with the same name already exists in the local directory before downloading and overwriting it.
-If a file with the same name exists, and the contents of the existing file and the downloaded file are identical, then the script skips the download to save bandwidth.
-If the contents are different, the script renames the existing file with a ".bak" extension before downloading the new file.

-Finally, the script updates the links in the downloaded HTML file to point to the local copies of the downloaded resources, and saves the updated HTML file to the local disk.
+Finally, the script saves the downloaded HTML as index.html and updates all the links in the file to point to the local copies of the files.

+The script uses the following Python modules:

+    os: provides a way to interact with the file system
+    re: provides regular expression matching for parsing HTML tags urllib.parse and urllib.request: provide tools for making HTTP requests and parsing URLs
+    sys: provides access to system-specific parameters and functions html.parser: provides a class for parsing HTML concurrent.futures: provides a way to run functions asynchronously in a separate thread pool
+    hashlib: provides tools for calculating file checksums.